danielfvm/memmod/README.md

 ### Debugging
 For debugging we use the ptrace systemcall that allows us to stop a process, read its registers and continue until it reaches a breakpoint.
 A breakpoint in x64 linux is the hex number 0xCC and we can simply write this byte into the process as explained in the previous section.
-To use the debugger with this library run `with proc.ptrace() as ptrace:`, when running this, it will automatically attach to the process and stops, after that it will NOT detach, but instead just continue!
-If you want it to detach you will need todo it manually with `ptrace.detach()`.
+To use ptrace with this library run `with proc.ptrace() as ptrace:`, when running this, it will automatically attach and stop the process, after that it will NOT detach, but instead just continue!
+If you want to detach you will need todo it manually with `ptrace.detach()`.
 For easier handling with debugging and breakpoints you can use `add_breakpoint()`, it will take an `address` and a `handler` that is being executed as soon as the target process reaches the breakpoint.
-Optionaly you can provide it with data that can be used int the handler.
+Optionaly you can provide it with data that can be used in the handler.
 The handler will receive the registers and the data if provided.
-The handler must return a boolean, if it returns
-`False` the breakpoint will be removed, to keep the breakpoint return `True`.
+The handler must return a boolean, if it returns `False` the breakpoint will be removed, to keep the breakpoint return `True`.
 But to start listening to the breakpoints you will need to run the `listen()` function.
-Note that the breakpoints are not being written into the memory by `add_breakpoint()` but by
+Note that the breakpoints are not being written into the memory by `add_breakpoint()` but by `listen()`.
-`listen()`.
 Listen will stop when all breakpoints have been deleted or the user interrupts it with ctrl+c, which will lead to the automatic removal of all breakpoints.
 Look [here](/examples/) for examples on how to use it.

 ### Function execution
 We use ptrace to stop the application and write the `call rax` instruction at the current `rip` location and a breakpoint after